-d.
+e.
 Other Special Faculty

-- Appointments to special faculty ranks other than Lecturer or Senior Lecturer do not require notice of non-renewal since such appointments are for stated periods of limited association with the university. - ii.
+- i.
+Appointments to special faculty ranks other than Lecturer, Senior Lecturer, or Principal Lecturer do not require notice of non-renewal since such appointments are for stated periods of limited association with the university. - ii.
 The university does renew special appointments on a year-to-year basis in some instances.
 In such cases the university endeavors to provide reasonable notice of subsequent non-renewal.